lbm410/lbm410/README.md

 ### Talking about Personal Stuffs:

 - 👨‍🎓 I'm a **Junior Software Engineer**
+- 🎓 I´m currently studying in the **University of Almeria**.
+- 📬 How to reach me: [lucasbarrientosmunoz@gmail.com](mailto:lucasbarrientosmunoz@gmail.com)
 - 💬 Ask me about anything, I am happy to help
-- 📬 How to reach me: [lucasbarrientosmunoz@gmail.com](mailto:lucasbarrientosmunoz@gmail.com)
-- 💪 This is where I write, code and solve problems:
+- 💪 This is where I code and solve problems.

 ---